UKCloud/documentation/articles/other/other-ref-promon.md

 - Customer VDC, vApps, VMs, Virtual Network Appliance and customer networks - This is the customer's responsibility to monitor.

-- External connectivity, for example, internet, PSN, HSCN, Janet, RLI, leased lines - This is the responsibility of the telecommunications provider.
+- External connectivity, for example, internet, PSN, HSCN, Janet, MCN, leased lines - This is the responsibility of the telecommunications provider.

 <sup>*</sup> For more information about UKCloud's volumetric DDoS protection, see the [*DDoS mitigation service FAQs*](../connectivity/conn-faq-ddos.md).